exasol/project-keeper/doc/user_guide/user_guide.md

   runnerOs: ubuntu-20.04
 ```

-PK will use this setting for GitHub workflows `ci-build.yml` and `release_droid_prepare_original_checksum.yml` which run integration tests.
+PK will use this setting for GitHub workflow `ci-build.yml` which runs integration tests.
 The other workflows don't run integration tests and will stick to the default `ubuntu-latest`.

 #### Free Disk Space